KevinBian107/ensemble-imbalanced-data/README.md

 ## Merging & Transformation
 Initial merging is needed for the two dataset (`interaction` and `recipe`) to form one big data set.
 We performed a series of merging as follows:

-1. Left merge the recipes and interactions datasets together.
+1. First, we left merge the `recipes` and `interactions` datasets together.
 2. In the merged dataset, we also filled all ratings of 0 with np.NaN as `rating` of zero doesn't make sense, we will be evaluating this in the missingness mechanism section.
 3. We then find the average rating per recipe (as a series) and add this series containing the average rating per recipe back to the recipes dataset.